Ralph Hamlin Jr Blvd, Abington, MA 02351, USA

 Owned By: Town of Abington

-Large well-shaded playground adjacent to school properties.
+Abington’s Beaver Brook Playground is a large, recently-renovated (2022) park adjacent to school properties, with swings, slides, climbing structures, and sections for younger and older children.
+Rubber and wood chips underfoot.
 A secluded woodland trail along the Shumatuscacant River leads from the playground to Mount Vernon Cemetery.
 There is also small fishing pond.

 Features

-The playground is situated at the rear of the property, behind the middle school, and across Ralph Hamlin Jr. Lane from Beaver Brook Elementary School.
-It was constructed in 1990 and has held up remarkably well for a playground made primarily of wood!
+The playground is situated at the rear of the property, behind the middle school, and across Ralph Hamlin Jr. Blvd. from Beaver Brook Elementary School.
 There is an additional, smaller playground directly behind the elementary school.
 Town-owned athletic fields are here as well — football, baseball, softball, plus some asphalt courts.

 Trail Description